Corey Williams (basketball, born 1977): Early life

 Williams was born at Bronx-Lebanon Hospital in the Bronx, New York City.
 Born as Carey Williams, he changed his name to Corey in middle school after being teased in elementary school.
 Due to poor grades in middle school, his mother moved him to Rice High School, an all-boys Catholic school in Harlem.

 College career

 Williams received no scholarship offers coming out of high school.
 He received an offer to play for MCC–Penn Valley Community College, a junior college in Kansas City.
 As a freshman in 1995–96, he helped Penn Valley win the NJCAA Division II men's basketball championship before being named a JUCO first-team All-American as a sophomore.

 In 1997, Williams joined the Alabama State Hornets.
 In two seasons, he averaged 12.5 points, 4.9 rebounds, 1.5 assists and 1.6 steals in 54 games.
 He completed his degree in criminal justice in 2000, fulfilling a promise to his mother.

 Coming out of the small Division I school, Williams had no connections to professional basketball and played streetball in New York City, where he was given the nickname "Homicide".
+In 2012, he was named in ESPN's "Elite 24: Rucker Park legends".